 Surprise Party–“If we win it will be a surprise, if we lose it will be the same.”

-I literally laughed out loud when I read that one.
+That last one made me laugh out loud.
 Someone had a great sense of humor.
 Let’s keep going.

 The Climbers–“As beginning with 1905, they will steadily climb the ladder until they have reached a position in the race when another and well-earned name can be given them–‘Champions.’
 At least such is the hope of one, and I may say all of the well-wishers of the club.”

-The guy’s full name was Malachi Kittredge.
+The catcher’s full name was Malachi Kittredge.
 Malachi!

 The other new names suggest in this hundred are as follows; Paragons, The Rallies, The Distances, Metropolitans, Puritans, Washington Trumps, Ace of Clubs, Ace of Diamonds, Limericks, The President’s Own, Red Stockings, The Alerts, Filibusters, R. P. B.’s (Runners, Pitchers and Batters), Red Sox, Sluggers, Midgets, Voodoo Doctors, Dome Climbers, Capitolines, Eurekas, Kids, Soldiers, Buccaneers, Radfords, Statesmen, Sampsons, Lowlanders, Busters, Victories, Antelopes, Our Boys, Exceptionals, Pink Sox, Grass Cutters, Hercules, Lads, Professors, Mutes, Lambs, White Rats, Round Robins, Utopians, Hatchet Bearers, Rail Splitters, Larks, Actors, Juniors.